level09/enferno/README.rst

 What's New
 ==================
+- Docker ! you can now test the framework directly using docker-compose
 - Removed MongoDB in favour of Postgresql (or Mysql/sqlite) with sqlalchemy.
 - No more front-end bundlers (feel free to integrate your own : webpack, gulp, parcel, etc ..)
 - Upgraded all python libraries (also based on flask 1.x)